-If you are researching cremation costs in California, or need to find the best cremation price due to managing a funeral budget, read on to learn more about funeral costs.
-How a direct cremation service can save you thousands of dollars in funeral expenses, along with giving you more control over arranging a simple, inexpensive disposition.
+Are you researching cremation costs in California?
+Or need to find the best cremation price due to managing a funeral budget?
+Read on to learn more about funeral costs.
+How a direct cremation service can save you thousands of dollars in funeral expenses and give you more control over arranging a simple, inexpensive disposition.
 We include below a breakdown of affordable direct cremation prices by city in California.

 What is the average cost of a funeral in California today?